JibKh/Live-Data-Scrape/README.md

 ### Update ###
 Due to website updates:
-1) This code will only work for 15 or less companies at a time.
+1) This code will only work for maximum 15 companies at a time.
 2) Adding companies function may not work as expected.

 ### How to run exe ###